 There’s a lot of valuable information in an A-File.
 It contains many immigration-related documents, including government memos about your immigration applications.

 If the government denied an immigration benefit or application, such as a green card application, you’ll need to see what’s in this file.
 It can help you understand if there were any errors in your application.
-Importantly, you can see what went wrong so you can fix these errors if you want to apply again.
-You’ll also be able to see if there were any weak points in your application that need additional evidence.
+You can see what went wrong so you can fix these errors if you want to apply again.
+You’ll also be able to see if any weak points in your application need additional evidence.

 How Can You Get a Copy of Your A-File?

 Under the Freedom of Information Act (FOIA), you can request documents from the federal government, including documents not normally available to the public.
 Typically, the government agency you request information from must release this information to you.
 However, there are certain exceptions to what the agency will give you.
 For example, the government won’t release case files that relate to national security.